-- Preview Email Newsletter

 WASHINGTON, Aug.
 5 -- The Boundary Line Foundation (BLF) has submitted a public comment letter to the U.S. Department of the Interior (DOI) advocating for a comprehensive overhaul of current agency regulations affecting land and natural resource management.
 The letter addresses various rules, regulations, and policies that the organization argues undermine both economic development and wildlife conservation.

-In its letter, the foundation outlines multiple concerns regarding the administrative p more ST
+In its letter, the foundation outlines multiple concerns regarding the administrative practices of the DOI, particularly their impact on more ST

 Concerns Raised Over Deep-Sea Mining Impacts on American Samoa's Marine Resources (10)